JamesSaxon/jamessaxon.github.io/_posts/2020-12-06-public-data-on-internet-equity.md

   the [American Community Survey][acs-site] (ACS, the successor to the Census long form), and the National Telecommunications and Information Administration's (NTIA) supplement to the Current Population Survey (CPS).
-The ACS captures [device][acs-comp] ownership and [broadband][acs-broadband] subscriptions in households, and is about 1% of the US population annually.
+The ACS captures [device][acs-comp] ownership and [broadband][acs-broadband] subscriptions in households.
+The sample size is about 1% of the US population annually.
 "Broadband" is understood dichotomously as the presence or absence of a 25/3 Mbps connection.
 The ACS API provides estimates down to the Census Tract level, and using the [IPUMS microdata][ipums] it is possible to construct measures